dsl-logo

 • How healthy is its current cash flow?

-• What assets are owned by the business?
+• What assets does the business own?

 • What current debts does it have?